.

 ...modal verb.also called an.auxiliary verb

-a verb, such as 'have', 'can' or 'will', that accompanies the main verb in a clause and helps to make distinctions in mood, voice, aspect and tense; a modal verb is also called an auxiliary verb expressing necessity or possibility and all used with other verbs to express ideas such as possibility, permission or intention; modal/auxilary verbs are incomplete of themselves, demanding completion by addition of a main verb to properly express the ideas such as possibility, intention or necessity; some such words are 'may', 'must', 'shall', 'will', 'can', 'could', 'may', 'might', 'shall', 'should', 'will', 'would', 'ought to', 'used to', 'need', 'had better', 'dare'; other types of verbs
+a modal verb, such as 'have', 'can' or 'will', that accompanies the main verb in a clause and helps to make distinctions in mood, voice, aspect and tense; a modal verb is also called an auxiliary verb expressing the mood of the main verb, the necessity or possibility and all used with other verbs to express ideas such as possibility, permission or intention; modal/auxilary verbs are incomplete of themselves, demanding completion by addition of a main verb to properly express the ideas such as possibility, intention or necessity; some such words are 'may', 'must', 'shall', 'will', 'can', 'could', 'may', 'might', 'shall', 'should', 'will', 'would', 'ought to', 'used to', 'need', 'had better', 'dare'; in English a modal/auxillary verb differs from other verbs in lacking a suffix such as -s and -ing forms, as in -ness in gentleness, -ing in walking or -s in sits, would be; other types of verbs

 ...intransitive verb:-intransitive verbs take no direct object; not transferring their action and not used with an object to complete its meaning (he gave assent to the budget);